An Introduction to String Diagrams for Computer Scientists: Semantics

-Since linear maps are maps with extra structure, this comonoid is inherited from $\Set$ (\emph{cf.} Example~\ref{ex:set-Cartesian}) and the proof that this monoidal category is Cartesian is exactly the same. $\Mat{\Field}$ also contains a remarkable monoid structure on every object, given by addition and zero:
+Since linear maps are maps with extra structure, this comonoid is inherited from $\Set$ (\emph{cf.} Example~\ref{ex:set-Cartesian}) and the proof that it satisfies the axioms of comonoid as well as the copying and deleting axioms $\mathsf{dup}$ and $\mathsf{del}$, is similar.
+We can also interpret diagrams for cocartesian categories in $\Mat{\Field}$: for any object $v$, the monoid structure is given by addition and zero:

-Note that the comonoid and monoid do not interact to form a Frobenius structure but a \emph{bimonoid} (\emph{cf.} Section~\ref{ex:bimonoids}).
-In fact, we have even more structure: this category satisfies the axioms of \emph{biproduct categories} (Section~\ref{sec:biproduct-category}).
-This means that, maps do not only satisfy the (dup) and (del) axioms of Cartesian categories, but the dual axioms of coCartesian categories (codup) and (codel): in semantic terms, these last two axioms are simply implied by linearity: all maps preserve addition.
+Note that the comonoid and monoid do not interact to form a Frobenius monoid but a \emph{bimonoid} (\emph{cf.} Section~\ref{ex:bimonoids}).
+In fact, we have even more structure: these string diagrams satisfy the axioms of \emph{biproduct categories} (Section~\ref{sec:biproduct-category}).
+This means that, maps do not only satisfy the $\mathsf{dup}$ and $\mathsf{del}$ axioms of cartesian categories, but the dual axioms of cocartesian categories $\mathsf{codup}$ and $\mathsf{codel}$.
+In semantic terms, these last two axioms are simply implied by linearity: all maps preserve addition.
 Note that this structure is very similar to that of relations with the disjoint sum as monoidal product (\emph{cf.} Example~\ref{ex:rel+}), the chief difference being that the bimonoid is not idempotent for matrices over a field.
 The close similarity between the two cases comes from the fact that relations can be seen as matrices, not over field, but over the semiring of the Booleans.